SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/editor/drag-and-drop/edit-paragraph.md

 4. Click **Merge tags** (same as template variables) to [insert merge tags in the message][2].

-5. Add tracked links to the message.
+5. [Add tracked links to the message][3].
 For example, you can add a link to an information page for a product.
 You can create a new link or add an existing link.
-See [Include links you want to track][3].

     To add a regular link (untracked): Select a text and click ![icon][img6] in the toolbar.
 Enter the link in the **URL** field.